CeTTL/eResources/Panopto/adding-a-quiz.md

    ![](images/staff-panopto-adding-a-quiz-ok-selected.png)

+> [!NOTE]
-?> **Note:** There are [more detailed instructions](https://support.panopto.com/s/article/How-to-Add-a-Quiz-to-a-Video) on the Panopto support webpage or in our [Elevenses recording](https://coursecast.its.waikato.ac.nz/Panopto/Pages/Viewer.aspx?id=7949810a-4109-4987-b944-abde009665d0).
+> There are [more detailed instructions](https://support.panopto.com/s/article/How-to-Add-a-Quiz-to-a-Video) on the Panopto support webpage or in our [Elevenses recording](https://coursecast.its.waikato.ac.nz/Panopto/Pages/Viewer.aspx?id=7949810a-4109-4987-b944-abde009665d0).